dgaydukov/cert-aws/files/sa.md

 ###### ELB
 ELB (Elastic Load Balancing) - is a proxy that accept traffic (using listeners) from clients and route it to targets (usually EC2), so it basically distribute your traffic between different ec2 instances.
+ELB holds 2 connections
+* from client to elb
+* from elb to ec2
 Listener - is a protocol + port for which you got incoming requests.
 There are 3 types of elb:
 * Application LB - if you need to balance http/https.
 Also supports websocket & secure websocket